 Some of the benefits of using 3PLs include the following:

 - Reach new markets through an easier movement of goods.
 Experienced 3PL logistics providers already have existing relationships.
 They can facilitate introductions in a new market, where a smaller business is looking to grow, making the transition easier.

-- Utilize economies of scale by rapidly scaling to demand, by piggy backing off an 3PLs logistical and warehousing support.
-Additionally, as 3PLs service other clients as well, it saves a business money on every stage of the logistics chain.
+- Utilize economies of scale by rapidly scaling to demand, by piggybacking off a 3PLs logistical and warehousing support.
+Additionally, as 3PLs service other clients as well, it saves business money on every stage of the logistics chain.

 - Gain a turnkey customer-service and returns system.
-Some 3PL logistics providers also offer other services in addition to shipping, which can allow a business to focus even more on their core strengths.
+Some 3PL logistics providers also offer other services in addition to shipping, which can allow a business to focus even more on its core strengths.

 For more information on logistics solutions and logistics-partnering options, get in touch or click here.

 Saudi logistics strategy: current state, major announcements, and progress

 The Latest Logistics News as Saudi Arabia Prepares Its Youth for Careers in Logistics

 Saudi Crown Prince Unveils New Strategy for Transport and Logistics

 Saudi Arabia opens new logistics zone in Jeddah, eyes private investors